odoo/documentation/content/applications/websites/website/pages/seo.rst

 All CSS files are pre-processed, concatenated, minified, compressed and cached (server-side and browser-side).
 The result:

-- only one CSS file request is needed to load a page
+- only one CSS file request is needed to load a page.

 - this CSS file is shared and cached amongst pages, so that when the visitor clicks on another page, the browser doesn't have to even load a single CSS resource.

-- this CSS file is optimized to be small
+- this CSS file is optimized to be small.

 **Pre-processed:** The CSS framework used by Odoo is Bootstrap.
 Although a theme might use another framework, most of `Odoo